|Glenn and Staci had the opportunity to enjoy traveling together.

 In many ways, the friendships we’ve been gifted in our travels have taken on a new meaning.
-No longer is it the dinner parties at their homes and ours, the getting together for a barbecue or picnic or a dinner and drinks on the town.
+Fancy dinner parties are no longer at their homes or ours.
+Instead, it’s typical to get together for a barbecue, picnic or dinner and drinks on the town.

 In no way can we diminish the power and significance of this means of making friends.
-Through social media, including chat sessions, Facebook, blogs, and email, we’re easily able to develop meaningful friendships through the written word.
+Through social media, including chat sessions, Facebook, blogs, and email, we can easily develop meaningful friendships through the written word.

-Such was the case with our online friends, Staci and Glenn whom we met a few years ago via our posts.
-From a message online and in an email, dear Staci informed us that Glenn passed away a few days ago due to a brain injury.
+Such was the case with our online friends, Staci and Glenn, whom we met a few years ago via our posts.
+Unfortunately, from a message online and in an email, dear Staci informed us that Glenn passed away a few days ago due to a brain injury.

-“Years ago I took off for a year and visited Africa riding hot air balloons over seven countries.
-I navigated some of the most terrifying rapids in the world under Victoria Falls and kayaked the Zambezi River for a month all the way to the Indian Ocean.”
+“Years ago, I took off for a year and visited Africa riding hot air balloons over seven countries.
+I navigated some of the terrifying rapids in the world under Victoria Falls and kayaked the Zambezi River for a month all the way to the Indian Ocean.”

-Glenn went on to share his myriad worldwide experiences making valuable suggestions to us for our upcoming return to Africa which we took seriously as we read that April 13th email, realizing his thoughtful suggestions were meant to enrich our experiences in every way possible.
+Glenn went on to share his myriad worldwide experiences making valuable suggestions to us for our upcoming return to Africa, which we took seriously as we read that April 13th email.
+We realized his thoughtful suggestions were meant to enrich our experiences in every way possible.
 That was who Glenn was.

 May you travel on that river of eternity with the sun on your handsome face, fearless and passionate for the treasures this exquisite planet bestowed upon you and for the treasures you bestowed upon others both in life and in death.

-Staci and family; no words can ease your sorrow.
-May your hearts and minds flourish with good memories as you work your way through this sorrowful time.
+Staci and family, no words can ease your sorrow.
+But, may your hearts and minds flourish with good memories as you work your way through this sorrowful time.
 Our thoughts, love, and prayers are with you always.

 Photo from one year ago today, April 25, 2016: